majianjia/QingStation/doc/anemometer.md

 Maybe just leave it by now.

-#### Extracting wind speed
+#### Extracting wind speed and sound speed

-Once the propagation time in all `4` channels, we can calculate the windspeed using the equations that [Lau](https://www.dl1glh.de/ultrasonic-anemometer.html#advancement) provided.
+Finally, we have stable `4` channels of `dt` measurement ready, together with the mechanical parameters (height and pitch), we can calculate the windspeed using the equations that [Lau](https://www.dl1glh.de/ultrasonic-anemometer.html#advancement) provided.

 The wind direction can also be inferred from the perpendicular pairs.